shraddhavijay/IFAKE/README.md

 The screenshots show different features of our web application, including the image and video forgery detection functionality, and the ability to upload and view reports of detected forgeries.

 ## Contributors
-Shraddha Pawar
+- Shraddha Pawar
-Gaurangi Pradhan
+- Gaurangi Pradhan
-Bhavin Goswami
+- Bhavin Goswami

 ## Contact

 If you have any questions or issues, please contact us at ifake@example.com.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.